ibexa/documentation-developer/docs/api/rest_api_usage.md

 ## Testing the API

-TODO: There is something wrong with this title.
-"Usage examples"?
-"Short client implementation examples"?

 A standard web browser is not sufficient to fully test the API.
 You can, however, try opening the root resource with it, using the session authentication: `http://example.com/api/ibexa/v2/`.
 Depending on how your browser understands XML, it will either download the XML file, or open it in the browser.

+Here come some examples to start interrogating the REST API using cURL, PHP or JS.

 To test further, you can use browser extensions, like [Advanced REST client for Chrome](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo) or [RESTClient for Firefox](https://addons.mozilla.org/firefox/addon/restclient/), or dedicated tools.
 For command line users, [HTTPie](https://github.com/jkbr/httpie) is a good tool.

 ### CLI

-Few `curl` command line examples have been previously shown
+Few `curl` command-line examples have been previously shown
 - [REST root](#rest-root)
 - [OPTIONS method](#options-method)
 - [Location header](#location-header)